dmgnx/lasagna-pl/README.md

 # lasagna
 Lazy naxsi rules generator

+*NOT MAINTAINED ANYMORE*

+This project has been superseded by [dmgnx/lasagna](https://github.com/dmgnx/lasagna)

 ## Installation
 Lasagna needs Perl (>=5.24) and the URI perl module to run.
 Just install the p5-URI package from your favorite package manager and run the ``make install`` target.
 You might need to use gmake when